Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Parameterizing of the Angular Distribution of Emission (PADE) Model

 where $B$ is the number of $j_i^{\textrm{ref}}$ considered.
 If a distribution follows exactly the UDE property, the momentum will be zero for all projections of reference.
-The example provided in Fig.~\ref{fig:visuUde_num} shows a case where the UDE metric values vary with the choice of $j_i^{\textrm{ref}}$.
-The value being almost zero for the brown $j_i^{\textrm{ref}}$ (Fig.~\ref{fig:udePenalViz_exA}) contrary to the value obtained with the red $j_i^{\textrm{ref}}$ (Fig.~\ref{fig:udePenalViz_exB}).
+Fig.~\ref{fig:visuUde_num} shows a case where~\eqref{eq:geoPenalMetric} vary with the choice of $j_i^{\textrm{ref}}$.
+The value being almost zero for the dark red $j_i^{\textrm{ref}}$ (Fig.~\ref{fig:udePenalViz_exA}) contrary to the value obtained with the light red $j_i^{\textrm{ref}}$ (Fig.~\ref{fig:udePenalViz_exB}).

-One can expect that the UDE penalization term will be more complex for 3D reconstructions since emission angle can no longer be represented over a circle.
-However, most scanners are shaped as a stack of rings and thus their sampled emission space will also be a stack of cylindrical strip along one of the axis of the 3D sphere.
-The resulting sampling scheme can be directly mapped to a 2D uniform space if solid angles are taken into accounts.
-Then, the methodology defined previously should be adequate as long as considerations of a plane domain over a linear domain are taken into account.
-Since PET sampling scheme exclude, most of the time, two pretty large spherical caps, we expect that the cyclic nature of the data might only be usable on the transverse plane.
+One can expect that the UDE penalization term will be more complex for 3D reconstructions since emission angles can no longer be represented over a circle.
+However, most scanners are shaped as a stack of rings and thus the sampled emission space of a voxel will be a stack of rings along one of the axis of the 3D sphere.
+The resulting sampling schemes can be mapped to a 2D uniform space if solid angles are taken into accounts.
+Then, the methodology defined above should be adequate as long as considerations of a plane domain over a linear domain are taken into account (e.g. the momentum would be in 2D).
+Since most PET sampling schemes exclude two large spherical caps, we expect that the cyclic nature of the UDE might only be usable for the polar angles, with the zenith direction being the axial axis of the PET camera.

-One of the convenient property of the MLEM algorithm is the stability of the expected number of coincidences over all iterations~\cite{qi2006iterative}.
+A convenient property of the MLEM algorithm is the stability of the expected number of coincidences over all iterations~\cite{qi2006iterative}.
 Let $\lambda^k$ be the image obtained after $k$ iterations of MLEM, then $\sum_{t,j,i} P_{j,i}^{t}\lambda_i^k = \sum_{t,j} y_j^t, \forall k > 1$.
-However, this property needs to be incorporated in the reconstruction model for a general solvers.
-It could be enforced as a constraint, with a penalization term or within the solver update scheme.
+However, this property needs to be incorporated in the reconstruction model for general solvers.
+It can be enforced as a constraint, with a penalization term or within the solver update scheme.
 We used a penalization term defined as

 Thus, the general form of the PADE model that was explored was